-According to the U.S. Forest Service (as of Sept.
-24), the Eagle Creek fire has spread across 48,668 acres (19,695 hectares) and is 46% contained.
+According to the U.S. Forest Service (as of Oct.
+21, 2017), the Eagle Creek fire covers 48,831 acres (19,761 hectares) and is 50% contained.
+Rain showers and cooler temperatures have helped minimize fire growth.
 (Several other fires are burning around the state; visit Travel Oregon for the latest wildfire and smoke conditions.)
-Nearly six inches (15 cm) of rain has fallen over the fire in areas of higher elevation, helping to cool “hot spots” and slow the fire’s growth.

-- There is no public access to the Columbia River Gorge Scenic Area; all trails, roads and sites are closed.
+- There is no public access to the Columbia River Gorge Scenic Area in the following areas: east of the Sandy River Delta, north of the National Scenic Area boundary and west of Hood River.
+All trails, roads and sites in those areas are closed.